 - Back pain – When soft tissue in the back is injured during a car accident, victims often don’t feel the effects immediately.
 Instead, over the next few days or weeks they’ll start to feel stiffer, have a decreased range of motion, and have difficulty performing day-to-day tasks.

 If you were recently involved in a car accident, be sure to undergo a full medical evaluation to ensure that you’re not suffering from one of these common auto accident injuries that have delayed symptoms.
 If you do experience any of these injuries or others not listed here, you could be due compensation from the at-fault driver.
-Contact an attorney at the Law Offices of Pat Maloney to learn more.
+Contact the San Antonio car accident lawyers at the Law Offices of Pat Maloney to learn more.